blidblid/berglund/projects/rx/README.md

 ### Step 2 - make observable connectable using subjects

-In step 1, the information flow missing a key part - at no point does it describe where a user interacts with it.

-This is where the second step comes in: revisit the observables above and wrap some of them with `userInput`.
+In step 1, the information flow does not describe user interaction.
+This is where the second step comes in.
+Revisit the observables above and wrap some of them with `userInput`.
 This will create a `Subject` and subscribe it to that observable.
-The observable has become _connectable_ in the sense that we can push values onto it.
+The observable has become _connectable_, in the sense that values can be pushed onto it.

 ```typescript
 import { userInput } from '@berglund/rx';